umabkota/fa18-523-71/paper/paper.md

 - Physical Devices and controllers:
 The lowest layer of the Internet of Things (IoT) architecture is the physical devices and controllers which consists of electronic gadgets, sensors and activators which are used to take data input from various sources.

 - Connectivity:
 The next layer we have in the Internet of Thing (IoT) architecture is the Connectivity layer which takes care of the communication between sensors and processing units that try converting the data into an understandable format with the help of certain protocol and perform selection on the data that is to be processed further into the IoT architecture creating thresholds for the incoming data.

-- 	Edge computing
+- Edge computing:
 Edge Computing does the analysis of Data Elements and their transformation This is achieved by analyzing and filtering the data before it is processed further thereby reducing huge computing and networking costs.
 The incoming raw data from the sensors and activators can be selectively sent for further analysis.
 Also, one of the major concerns of Internet of Things (IoT) architecture which is Data Security.
 Edge computing overcomes this to a considerable extent by keeping some of the sensitive data into the sensor devices.
 Also, there are devices known as edge devices coming into existence which will help in the analytics and compute purposes delivering the data deliverables at a much faster speed in a robust manner.
 Not only this, but these edge devices will help in the connectivity with the connected devices at the source thereby allowing us to have a luxury of new smart devices.

 -  Data Accumulation:
 Data Accumulation is largely done in distributed frameworks as the incoming data is of huge volumes and variety and travelling at a great velocity.
 Data is distributed into small sets of data using the key/pair values just as in the case of data tuples, mapped and then reduced to small chunks of data before processing it further.
 Also, these days, organizations are trying to use PaaS (Platform as a Service) as a cloud platform for hosting data publicly and at the same time, securely, thus customizing it to their needs.

 - Data Abstraction:
 Different translation rules are brought into place for the connectivity of specific devices.
 Also, a single model for data abstraction is created and provided to all the devices of a same service thereby achieving integration of various devices.

-- 	Application
+- Application:
 The Application layer consists of the reporting and analytics part of the architecture.
 All the efforts that were put into the data accumulation, abstraction, storage, transformation, cleansing, preparing smaller chunks will be benefited only if proper analytics is performed and strategic Business Intelligence reports are generated out of this data.

 - Collaboration and processes:
 Collaboration and processes layer is the User Interface layer where the people i.e. the end users and the business processes come into picture.
 In the end, it is the customer for whom engages with the business processes and hence both are brought on the same page and hence the name Collaboration and processes layer.

 ### Big Data and IoT Together: